Welle:Erdball

 Welle:Erdball (often abbreviated as W:E) is a German band whose sound is distinguished by their intensive use of the Commodore 64's SID sound chip.

-The band name literally means "Wave:Earthball" or "Wave:Globe" and is inspired by an almost eponymous Weimar republican radio play entitled "Hallo!
+The band name literally means "Wave:Earthball" or "Wave:Globe" and is inspired by a Weimar republican radio play titled "Hallo!
 Hier Welle Erdball!".
 The band's logo displays a rotated version of the Eastern German motor company VEB Sachsenring, the former producer the world-famous Trabant car.

 Welle:Erdball have been part of the demoscene and produced several musicdisks as well as other formats over the years.
 They have also performed live at the Breakpoint 2006.

-In addition to their work as Welle:Erdball, Honey had been involved in the project called "Das Präparat" from 2003 to 2005.
-Currently Honey (aka Dr. Georg Linde) and "Plastique" have launched new side-project called "homo~futura".
+In addition to his work as Welle:Erdball, Honey was involved in the project called "Das Präparat" from 2003 to 2005.
+Honey (a.k.a.
+Dr. Georg Linde) and "Plastique" have launched a side project called "homo~futura".